This article describes how to build and run a report in the Report Builder.

 - a list of projects with an SOL coming in 90 days.

 The Report Builder contains four steps: the first three steps shape the report you need, and the fourth step allows you to view and configure the results.

 To begin, navigate to the Report Builder.
-Click on the hamburger menu in the top left corner.
-In the dropdown menu, hover over “My Reports” and then click “Build Reports.”
+Click on the main menu in the top left corner.
+In the dropdown menu, hover over Report Builder.